dotnet/docs/docs/core/compatibility/aspnet-core/7.0/signalr-hub-method-parameters-di.md

 # SignalR Hub methods try to resolve parameters from DI

-Hub methods now support injecting services from your Dependency Injection container.
-In rare cases this can break applications that have a type in DI that is also accepted in Hub methods from SignalR client messages.
+SignalR Hub methods now support injecting services from your Dependency Injection (DI) container.
+In rare cases, this can break applications that have a type in DI that is also accepted in Hub methods from SignalR client messages.

 ## Version introduced